metno/emep-ctm/Subrun.rst

     USES%LocalFractions = T, !
 T for computing Local Fractions
     !Local Fractions frequency of output (separate file for each).
-Can be any of: YEAR, MONTH, DAY, HOUR, HOUR_INST !NB: Values from lf_src(1) are used for all sources lf_src(1)%YEAR = T, !average value for full run in output lf_src(1)%Nvert = 14, !How many vertical level to include in treatment.
+Can be any of: YEAR, MONTH, DAY, HOUR, HOUR_INST lf_set%YEAR = T, !average value for full run in output lf_set%Nvert = 14, !How many vertical level to include in treatment.
 Should be higher than highest emissions

     !Local Fractions pollutants and sectors to include: lf_src(1)%species="pm25", ! any of EMIS_File: "sox ", "nox ", "co  ", "voc ", "nh3 ", "pm25", "pmco"